 Mortgages come in all shapes and sizes.
 While you may be familiar with the more common mortgage terms, such as open, closed, variable, and fixed, there’s always more to uncover when it comes to mortgages.

 One of the more confusing mortgage concepts is insurance.
 Not only can you get mortgage life insurance to protect your estate in case you die before paying off your loan, you can also purchase mortgage loan insurance, which protects the lender should you default on your mortgage.
 The latter type of coverage is what people are referring to when they talk about insured mortgages.

-In Canada, mortgage loan insurance is offered exclusively through the Canada Mortgage and Housing Corporation (CMHC).
-However, while the policy is paid by mortgage lenders, the cost is passed down to you, the consumer.
+While the policy is paid by mortgage lenders, the cost is passed down to you, the consumer.

 Are all mortgages insured?

 No. Lenders will require you to get mortgage loan insurance if you’re making a down payment that’s less than 20% of the home’s purchase price.
 This insurance is not available for homes with purchase prices of $1 million or more, and those properties require minimum down payments of 20%.

 What are the mortgage rules that apply to insured mortgages?